psmedley/node-os2/doc/api/documentation.md

-# About this Documentation
+# About this documentation

 <!--introduced_in=v0.10.0-->

 <!-- type=misc -->

-The goal of this documentation is to comprehensively explain the Node.js API, both from a reference as well as a conceptual point of view.
-Each section describes a built-in module or high-level concept.

-Where appropriate, property types, method arguments, and the arguments provided to event handlers are detailed in a list underneath the topic heading.
+Welcome to the official API reference documentation for Node.js!

+Node.js is a JavaScript runtime built on the [V8 JavaScript engine][].

 ## Contributing

-If errors are found in this documentation, please [submit an issue][] or see [the contributing guide][] for directions on how to submit a patch.
+Report errors in this documentation in [the issue tracker][].
+See [the contributing guide][] for directions on how to submit pull requests.

-Every file is generated based on the corresponding `.md` file in the `doc/api/` folder in Node.js's source tree.
-The documentation is generated using the `tools/doc/generate.js` program.
-An HTML template is located at `doc/template.html`.

-## Stability Index
+## Stability index

 <!--type=misc-->

 Throughout the documentation are indications of a section's stability.
-The Node.js API is still somewhat changing, and as it matures, certain parts are more reliable than others.
-Some are so proven, and so relied upon, that they are unlikely to ever change at all.
-Others are brand new and experimental, or known to be hazardous and in the process of being redesigned.
+Some APIs are so proven and so relied upon that they are unlikely to ever change at all.
+Others are brand new and experimental, or known to be hazardous.

 The stability indices are as follows: